Retinal Disease

 Diabetic Retinopathy Treatments

 Treatment for diabetic retinopathy is often very effective in preventing or delaying vision loss, but it is important to remember that it is not a cure.
-In some cases, special low vision devices such as telescopic or microscopic lenses can be prescribed to assist with or enhance the patient’s remaining vision.
+Early treatment is the best way to stop vision loss.